vedderb/bldc/lispBM/README.md

 ```
 Get a list of the x, y and z magnetic field strength from the IMU in uT.
 Note that most IMUs do not have a magnetometer.

+#### get-imu-acc-derot

+Same as get-imu-acc, but derotates the result first.
+This means that the acceleration will be relative to the horizon and not the IMU chip.

+#### get-imu-gyro-derot

+Same as get-imu-gyro, but derotates the result first.
+This means that the angular rates will be relative to the horizon and not the IMU chip.

 #### send-data
 ```clj
 (send-data dataList)